arielherself/espresso/README.raw.md

 America’s Senate and Italy’s parliament approved the accession of <strong>Finland</strong> and <strong>Sweden</strong> to NATO.
 Both countries applied for membership to the alliance following Russia’s invasion of Ukraine.
 Full membership requires approval from all 30 of NATO’s members.
 Seven, [including sceptical Turkey](https://www.economist.com/europe/2022/06/16/is-turkey-more-trouble-to-nato-than-it-is-worth), have yet to ratify the move.

-The <strong>Bank of England</strong> (BoE) [raised interest rates](https://www.economist.com/britain/2022/08/04/how-will-the-bank-of-englands-rate-rises-hit-borrowers) by 0.5 percentage points to 1.75% in response to rising inflation, echoing the aggressive action taken by the EU and America’s central banks.
-The BoE said it now expected inflation to pass 13% in 2022, well above its forecast in May, and to remain at “very elevated levels” in 2023.
+The <strong>Bank of England</strong> [raised interest rates](https://www.economist.com/britain/2022/08/04/how-will-the-bank-of-englands-rate-rises-hit-borrowers) by 0.5 percentage points to 1.75% in response to rising inflation, echoing the [aggressive action](https://www.economist.com/graphic-detail/2022/07/27/the-fed-is-no-longer-taking-baby-steps-to-rein-in-inflation) taken by the European Central Bank and America&#x27;s Federal Reserve.
+The bank said it now expected inflation to pass 13% in 2022, well above its forecast in May, and to remain at “very elevated levels” in 2023.

 <strong>Glencore</strong>, a minerals-and-metals giant, announced profits for the first half of 2022 more than doubling to a record $18.9bn.
 The miner has cashed in on its bid to [stick with its coal business](https://www.economist.com/business/2022/01/01/glencores-message-to-the-planet)—which others have retreated from in recent years—as the fossil fuel’s price has surged following the war in Ukraine.